 For several years in a row, USA Today named Beak & Skiff, now run by the 4th and 5th generation of its founding families, the “Best Apple Orchard in America.”

-That would probably come as a surprise to those who go there strictly for the 1911 Distillery.
+That would probably come as a surprise to those who go there strictly for a wedding, or to sample the goods at 1911 Distillery.
 There, apple-distilled flavored Vodka, Gin, and now Bourbon (the first product that is not made with apples) flow into tasting cups and are employed in the creation of smash-hit cocktails like the “Tipsy Cow” (Cold Pressed Coffee Vodka, Chocolate Milk, Coffee, topped with Whipped Cream and half a Cider Donut), and the “Orchard Palmer” (made with Honeycrisp Vodka).
 No surprise that bottles and cans of Hard Cider and Wine, pressed from home-grown fruit, soar off the shelves.

 Families flock to Beak & Skiff each fall for “Pick Your Own Apples,” an annual tradition for many around here.
 The “campus” of B&S on Apple Hill has been expanding over the years, as well.
 Each generation of Skiffs add something new, and there’s no end in site.